techidaily/site-facebook-video-content/source/_posts/new-real-time-broadcasts-at-your-fingertips-roku-and-fb-live-for-2024.md

 With a variety of advanced features, Filmora Screen Recorder makes it more attractive is that you can edit your video after recording.
 Also, as a video editor, Filmora contains almost all the pro features and is incredibly easy to use.
 You can click the video below to learn about Filmora’s advanced features.

-## People also want to know

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## People also want to know

 ### 1\.
 Can I get Facebook Live on Roku?